 Many people may not directly correlate an e-badge as a form of gamification.
-However, badges are a component of gaming and awarded to a learner upon completing their eLearning or module.
-It symbolizes that someone has mastered a specific skillset.
+However, badges are a component of gaming and are awarded to a learner upon completing their eLearning or SCORM module.
+It symbolizes that someone has mastered a specific skill set.
 EdApp offers a built-in course completion certificates feature, which allows learners to access a certificate and show off their achievements after completing EdApp courseware.
 Studies show that by giving students salient recognition of their work, outcomes can be improved and motivation increased.

 Museums across the world are using elements of gamification to tell their story while harnessing curiosity and learning.
 Some of the different ways that museums use gamification is through VR by virtually recreating world wonders and by using mobile/app-based puzzles and quizzes.

 In the United States, the Holocaust Memorial Museum (Washington) uses Augmented Reality to help visitors empathize with Shoah victims.
 By pointing their phone to historical pictures, museum visitors can see the people’s names and read their story.
 Creating a meaningful experience and allows visitors to connect more with victims as individuals rather than numbers.
 When used correctly, gamification can be a compelling way for museums to connect with their visitors.

 Leaderboards allow learners to compete with one another for the #1 position in the training module.
 This is perfect for roles or teams who are naturally competitive, such as recruitment, sales, or even medical teams who covet being the best in their role – whether that’s for bragging rights or for a prize.